 The decision to get divorced is often not an easy one.
 But what happens when you don’t want a full-blown series of court cases surrounding this experience?
 Rather than seeking divorce advice from your friends and a DIY solution, you can turn to mediation.

-Like any unfamiliar legal situation, mediation can seem confusing at first.
-But we’re here to help you learn what it takes to come prepared to your first session.
+Mediation can seem confusing at first, but we’re here to help you learn what it takes an educated decision about mediation and how to come prepared for your first session.
 Here’s what you need to know.

 Mediation is one of the more amicable ways to go about a divorce.
 That doesn’t mean it’s going to be comfortable.
 Before you come to a mediation session, you must agree with your spouse that this is the path you want to take.
 It’s impossible to lay every issue out on the table if you can’t first agree to sit at that table together.
 In short, both you and your spouse must want to be involved in this process.